Cape to Cape is a 4-day mountain bike event in Western Australia - but does it matter what bike you take?

 Ok this is an odd one, but I have no issue wearing a full lycra getup (or even a skinsuit for some races) when on my XC bike.
 But I think wearing XC gear on a trail bike is a fashion don't, so Chris and I were decked out in some fetching Troy Lee Designs lightweight trail kit.

 With race stages about 1.5 to maybe 3 hours long, neither of us really felt like using a backpack.
-So we used Pearl Izumi Cargo Liner bib short.
+So we used Pearl Izumi Cargo Liner bib shorts.
 They have pockets where jersey pockets would go, and they're a mesh material so it's not like wearing two layers.
 You get all the comfort of bib shorts, the functionality of XC kit with pockets on the back, and the casual look of trail gear.
 It seems vain, but hey I was stoked it worked so well for racing.

 I did put some empty Endura gel wrappers in the shorts pockets, which was only a bad idea when I put my phone in there too after a stage.
 Ewww.

 I used a Granite Stash strap to hold a tube and lever on the bike, and a multitool and pump went in the pocket of the bibs as well.
 Although Granite do have Stash tools that fit into the ends of your bars, and one in the steerer.
-No matter what you're doing, that's a great edition to keep the essentials off your bike and always on your bike.
+No matter what you're doing, that's a great addition to keep the essentials off your bike and always on your bike.

 Maintain the pressure